 The official address of Notre Dame is 6 Parvis Notre-Dame – Place Jean-Paul II, 75004 Paris.

 It is quite easy to access Notre Dame cathedral.

-If the Paris Metro is your preferred mode of transport you can get down at four different metro stations, depending on where you are coming from.
+If the Paris Metro is your preferred mode of transport you can get down at any of these Metro stations

 • Châtelet RER station on lines 7, 11 or 14

-Paris also has the advantage of the commuter/rapid transit system – Réseau Express Régional (RER).
+Paris also has the commuter/rapid transit system – Réseau Express Régional (RER).

 On both Line B and C of RER, you can get down at the Saint-Michel l – Notre-Dame station.